mavenlink/brainstem-js/README.md

 <br>

-#### *Note: all preceding examples assume a CommonJS environment, however the same functionality applies to vanilla JavaScript environments*
+#### *Note: all following examples assume a CommonJS environment, however the same functionality applies to vanilla JavaScript environments*

 ---